Skip to main content

 Hormonal Protocols for Women and Metabolic Health

-For women, the hormonal landscape, particularly during and menopause, is characterized by fluctuations and eventual decline in estrogen and progesterone.
+For women, the hormonal landscape, particularly during perimenopause and menopause, is characterized by fluctuations and eventual decline in estrogen and progesterone.
 These shifts are directly linked to metabolic changes, including accelerated bone loss, increased visceral fat, and a marked decrease in insulin sensitivity.
 Hormonal optimization protocols for women are tailored to their specific life stage and symptoms.

 Low-dose testosterone therapy is increasingly recognized for its metabolic benefits in women.
 While often associated with libido, testosterone in women plays a vital role in maintaining muscle mass, bone density, and energy levels.
 Its positive impact on insulin sensitivity is also a key therapeutic target.

 Progesterone, another key female hormone, has a calming effect on the nervous system and can improve sleep quality, which is itself a critical component of metabolic health.
-Poor sleep is directly linked to increased and insulin resistance.
+Poor sleep is directly linked to increased cortisol and insulin resistance.

 Comparative Metabolic Actions of Key Hormones